GoogleCloudPlatform/cloud-opensource-java/library-best-practices/JLBP-17.md

   (ERROR) guava 26.0
 ```

-Finally after gax-java upgrades its dependency on Guava, there will no longer be
+Only when gax-java and grpc-jav aboth upgrade their dependency on Guava are
-conflicts:
+there no longer any conflicts:

 ```
 gax-java 1.35.0 ->